It’s crucial that every traveler has their travel documents in order before tour. Please take time to review these items:

 A passport is required for all EF Educational Tours.
 We recommend applying for a passport as soon as you enroll on a tour, as it can take up to eight weeks to process.
 U.S. citizens traveling abroad must bring a passport that is valid for at least six months after the tour’s return and has at least three blank pages.

-Make sure that the first, middle and last name on your EF account matches your passport.
+Make sure that the first, middle and last name on your EF account matches your passport letter for letter, including punctuation and spacing.
 We'll use this information when purchasing your flights, and airlines may not permit passengers to board if their ticket does not match their passport exactly.
 Name changes after 110 days prior to departure carry a minimum $200 fee up to the cost of a new ticket.